ryangjchandler/krypt/README.md

 2. Once you've created the note, you'll be redirected to a new `/{uuid}?signature={signature}` url.
 Use this URL to share the note with other people.
 It's a signed URL so if the signature or URL is tampered with, the request won't work and the user will be shown an error.
 3. Your note will be deleted after **1 hour**, so any attempt to view the URL you previously shared will result in a 404.

+> The `/create` route is used by the `<form>` to create the message.
+This has a rate limit of 3 submissions per 60 seconds (1 minute) to prevent spam attacks on the creation endpoint.
+The rate limit uses the user's IP address to determine if the request is unique or not.

 ## Installing on your own server

 To install Krypt on your own server, you should: